-- 2.4.
+2.3.
 Evaluation of Adult Salmon and Steelhead Migration Past the Snake and Columbia River Dams.
 The Idaho Cooperative Fisheries Research Unit will continue to monitor the passage of adult salmonids through the hydrosystem.
 Installation of radio receivers and data loggers throughout the fishway and various locations on the dam will be required.
-The installation of equipment will take place prior to the fish passage season and is not anticipated to require special project operations. - 2.5.
+The installation of equipment will take place prior to the fish passage season and is not anticipated to require special project operations.

+2.4.
 Adult Fishway Evaluation.
-The Walla Walla District will evaluate operational characteristics of the adult fishway in 2004.
-The purpose is to analyze existing operating conditions and investigate alternatives to improve fish passage.
-This will involve adjusting diffuser gates and entrance weirs.
+The Walla Walla District will continue evaluating operational characteristics of the adult fishways in 2005.
+The purpose is to analyze existing operating conditions and investigate alternatives to improve fish passage, especially during times of low tailwater.
+This may involve adjusting diffuser gates, entrance weirs, and AWS pump settings.
 Efforts will be made to stay within criteria, although occasional deviations will likely occur.